ChatGPT-OpenAI-Smart-Speaker

 return response

-will result in more diverse and random responses, while lower values will result in more deterministic responses.
+Higher values of temperature will result in more diverse and random responses, while lower values will result in more deterministic responses.

-to install support for this.
-This may also require you to set a command to start pulseaudio on every boot: pulseaudio --start
+If you are using the same USB speaker in my video you will need to run sudo apt-get install pulseaudio to install support for this.
+This may also require you to set a command to start pulseaudio on every boot: pulseaudio --start.

 Open the terminal and type: sudo nano /etc/rc. local